Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Model Selection for Building Cascades

-Similarly, given a target validation accuracy $\gamma$, we can build a cascade whose validation accuracy is at least $\gamma$ while minimizing the FLOPS by solving the following problem:

 Note that this optimization is done after all models in $\mathcal{M}$ were independently trained.
-The difficulty of solving Eq.~\ref{eq:flops-target} or Eq.~\ref{eq:accuracy-target} depends on the size of $\mathcal{M}$ and the number of models in the cascade $n$.
+The difficulty of this optimization depends on the size of $\mathcal{M}$ and the number of models in the cascade $n$.
 The problem will be challenging if $|\mathcal{M}|$ or $n$ is large.
-In our experiments, $|\mathcal{M}|$ and $n$ are not prohibitive, \eg, $|\mathcal{M}|=8$ and $n\leq4$ for EfficientNet family.
+In our case, $|\mathcal{M}|$ and $n$ are not prohibitive, \eg, $|\mathcal{M}|=8$ and $n\leq4$ for EfficientNet family.
 We are therefore able to solve the optimization problem with exhaustive search.
-One can use more efficient procedures such as described in~\cite{streeter2018approximation}.
-Please see supplementary materials for more details.
+See appendix for more details.

-\subsection{Targeting for a Specific FLOPS or Accuracy}
+\subsection{Targeting for a Specific FLOPs or Accuracy}

-For each solitary model, we search for a cascade to match its FLOPS (middle column in Table~\ref{table:similar-accuracy-flops}) or its accuracy (right column in Table~\ref{table:similar-accuracy-flops}).
-We consider all models in the same family as the set of available models.
+For each single EfficientNet, ResNet or MobileNetV2, we search for a cascade to match its FLOPs (red squares in Figure~\ref{fig:main-efficientnet-small}-\ref{fig:main-mobilenet}) or its accuracy (green squares in Figure~\ref{fig:main-efficientnet-small}-\ref{fig:main-mobilenet}).
+Notably, in addition to convolutional networks, we also consider a Transformer architecture -- ViT~\citep{dosovitskiy2021image}.
+We build a cascade of ViT-Base and ViT-Large to match the cost or accuracy of ViT-Large (Figure~\ref{fig:main-vit}).
+For ViT, we measure the speedup in throughput (more details on throughput below).

+When building cascades, we consider all networks in the same family as the set of available models.
 The same model type is allowed to be used for multiple times in a cascade but they will be different models trained separately.
 For ImageNet experiments, the search is conducted on a small set of held-out training images and cascades are evaluated on the original validation set.
-We provide more experimental details in supplementary materials.
+We provide more experimental details in appendix.

-As shown in Table~\ref{table:similar-accuracy-flops}, cascades outperform solitary models in all three architecture families and in all computation regimes.
-For small models, we can outperform MobileNetV2-1.0@224 by 1.4\% using equivalent FLOPS.
-For large models, the cascade can match the accuracy of EfficientNet-B7 with only 6.9B FLOPS (a 5.4x speedup).
-Table~\ref{table:similar-accuracy-flops} further substantiates our finding that cascades can be more accurate and efficient than solitary models.
+Results in Figure~\ref{fig:main} further substantiate our finding that cascades are more efficient than single models in all computation regimes.
+For small models, we can outperform MobileNetV2-1.0@224 by 1.4\% using equivalent FLOPs.
+For large models, we can obtain 2.3x speedup over ViT-L-384 and 5.4x over EfficientNet-B7 while matching their accuracy.